Cycling The Thames Estuary: Thames Barrier to Margate

 The Millennium Mileposts

 Dotting the UK's National Cycle Network are over 1,000 unique markers known as the Millennium Mileposts.
 Unveiled in 2000, these cast-iron sculptures are more than just waymarkers.
 Designed by four artists, one from each nation of the UK, they celebrate the diversity of the cycling routes.
 These artistic mileposts come in various shapes and can be found in both bustling towns and scenic landscapes, adding a touch of artistic charm to a cycling adventure.
-Here’s the 14 Mileposts that I spotted on the 2 day estuary adventure.
+Here are the 14 Mileposts that I spotted on the 2 day estuary adventure.